MP3: Encoding and decoding

+In short, MP3 compression works by reducing the accuracy of certain components of sound that are considered (by psychoacoustic analysis) to be beyond the hearing capabilities of most humans.
+This method is commonly referred to as perceptual coding or psychoacoustic modeling.
+The remaining audio information is then recorded in a space-efficient manner using MDCT and FFT algorithms.

 The MP3 encoding algorithm is generally split into four parts.
-Part 1 divides the audio signal into smaller pieces, called frames, and a modified discrete cosine transform (MDCT) filter is then performed on the output.
+Part 1 divides the audio signal into smaller pieces, called frames, and an MDCT filter is then performed on the output.
 Part 2 passes the sample into a 1024-point fast Fourier transform (FFT), then the psychoacoustic model is applied and another MDCT filter is performed on the output.
-Part 3 quantifies and encodes each sample, known as noise allocation, which adjusts itself in order to meet the bit rate and sound masking requirements.
+Part 3 quantifies and encodes each sample, known as noise allocation, which adjusts itself to meet the bit rate and sound masking requirements.
 Part 4 formats the bitstream, called an audio frame, which is made up of 4 parts, the header, error check, audio data, and ancillary data.

-The MPEG-1 standard does not include a precise specification for an MP3 encoder, but does provide example psychoacoustic models, rate loop, and the like in the non-normative part of the original standard.

-MPEG-2 doubles the number of sampling rates which are supported and MPEG-2.5 adds 3 more.
-When this was written, the suggested implementations were quite dated.
-Implementers of the standard were supposed to devise their own algorithms suitable for removing parts of the information from the audio input.
-As a result, many different MP3 encoders became available, each producing files of differing quality.
-Comparisons were widely available, so it was easy for a prospective user of an encoder to research the best choice.
-Some encoders that were proficient at encoding at higher bit rates (such as LAME) were not necessarily as good at lower bit rates.
-Over time, LAME evolved on the SourceForge website until it became the de facto CBR MP3 encoder.
-Later an ABR mode was added.
-Work progressed on true variable bit rate using a quality goal between 0 and 10.
-Eventually numbers (such as -V 9.600) could generate excellent quality low bit rate voice encoding at only 41 kbit/s using the MPEG-2.5 extensions.